matkoniecz/lunar_assembler/README.md

 As usual [OSM Wiki documentation](https://wiki.openstreetmap.org/wiki/SVG#Ways_to_create_an_SVG_map_from_OpenStreetMap) is useful - there are also other ways to [make SVG maps from OpenStreetMap data](https://wiki.openstreetmap.org/wiki/SVG#Ways_to_create_an_SVG_map_from_OpenStreetMap).

+[https://touch-mapper.org/en/](Touch Mapper) is another OSM based tool for making tactile maps.
+It differs by relying on a 3D printing and by more complex infrastructure.
+It requires Amazon Web Services to run.
+Inability to put limit on spending there scared me away from basing my work on it.
+I do not accept idea that bug in my code may result in a 100 000$ bill that may or may not be waived.

 [hapticke.mapy.cz](https://hapticke.mapy.cz/?lang=en) may be useful if you need tactile maps.

 ## Skipped and rejected features